anki-code/xonsh-cheatsheet/README.md

 ### Install from package managers

 *Note!
-In the operating systems without [rolling release concept](https://en.wikipedia.org/wiki/Rolling_release) the xonsh shell version may be very old because the average release cycle for the xonsh shell is one-two months.*
+In the operating systems without [rolling release concept](https://en.wikipedia.org/wiki/Rolling_release) the xonsh shell version may be very old because the average release cycle for the xonsh shell is two months.*

 ```python
 apt install xonsh    # Debian/Ubuntu